joryhady/pythonProject_G5_CS435/README.md

 ## Usage (CLI):
 The main program is `tool.py`.
 It is an interactive program that allows you to choose the encryption/decryption algorithm, enter the text, and provide any additional parameters such as the number of Rails for Rail Fence or a key for DES.
+Steps:
+Open the the file 'tool.py' and run it.

+1- Select the algorithm: Rail Fence, Morse Code, or DES 2- Choose the operation: Encrypt or Decrypt
+3- Enter the text to process
+4- Provide additional parameters if required (Rails or DES key) 5- The program will display the result immediately and allow you to run another operation or exit.

+Example:
+Welcome to Group 5 Encryption/Decryption Tool!

+Select the algorithm:
+1 - Rail Fence
+2 - Morse Code
+3 - DES
+4 - Exit
+Enter the algorithm number: 1

+Select the operation:
+1 - Encrypt
+2 - Decrypt
+Enter the operation number: 1

+Enter the text: HELLO WORLD
+Enter the number of Rails: 3

+Result:
+HOLELWRDLO

 # Algorithms Are:
 ## 1.